LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 As we know, Japan is an archipelago with thousands of islands, and like all islands, it has beaches.
 But some places are more popular than others, so with that in mind, we are going to make a guide to the best beaches in Japan.

-In case you think beach episode clichés are boring, I have to warn you that they fit perfectly with Japanese customs.
-They love the beach (or in the case of men, girls in bikinis) and it counts as a good fanservice, but they don't usually spend the whole year on the beaches.
+If you think that beach episode clichés are tedious, I must warn you that they fit perfectly with Japanese customs.
+They love the beach (or in the case of men, the bikini girls) and count as good fanservice, but they usually don't spend the whole year at the beaches.

-Well, it's not just because of the cold there are other factors that influence this japanese fun, and at the end of the Post I will comment more on this.
-That is, why the Japanese only go to the beach in the summer.
+Well, it's not just because of the cold over there, there are other factors that influence this fun of the Japanese, and at the end of the post I will comment more about this.
+In other words, the reason why the Japanese only go to the beach in summer.

 Basic information about beaches in Japan